alexed1/LightningFlowComponents/flow_screen_components/flowPickerFSC/README.md

-# Flow Picker LWC
+# Flow Picker

-This component allows to select flows which exist in current org
+This component allows you to select from a list of flows in the current org

 ## Supported attributes